TABLE OF CONTENTS

 Introduction

-Distributing (or publishing) the Expo React Native app to stores is always a critical and painful process in the development application.
+Publishing the Expo app to stores is always a critical and painful process in the development application.
+But worry not!
+We’ve got you covered.

-• and other important things which will make the publishing process easier.
+• And other important things that will make the publishing process easier.

-In this tutorial, we are going to use Expo for both building and publishing the app.
-Remember, that if you would have any problems with that, you can consider to outsource React Native development to an experienced agency.
+In this tutorial, we’ll be utilizing the power of Expo for both building and publishing your app.
+Remember, that if you would have any problems with that, you can consider outsourcing React Native development to an experienced agency.

 Requirements